ksandstr/mung/doc/scheduling.md

 The L4.X2 specification decrees the tq=0 IPC have SndTimeout=0, but since a thread with tq=0 will never execute, ``mung'' sets SndTimeout=∞ instead.
 The specification is silent on whether a reply is expected, so ``mung'' only sends.

 Similarly, the spec doesn't say what a freshly-created thread's total_quantum is, so ``mung'' sets it to ∞.
 The default ts_len is 10 milliseconds.

+Also, the spec is silent on what the form of the tq=0 IPC should be. ``mung'' sends a preëmption fault message (i.e. same format as to a thread's ExceptionHandler when PreemptFlags.s is set) that carries the SystemClock value from when the thread's total quantum was exhausted.